shellywanamaker/paper-OysterSeed-TimeXTemp/README.md

-# Integrated analysis reveals temperature-influenced proteomic variation throughout early development in the Pacific oyster
+# An integrated analysis reveals temperature-influenced proteomic variation throughout early development in the Pacific oyster